 - Einstein’s famous formula: E=mc2.

-- Newton’s second of motion: f=ma.
+- Newton’s second law of motion: f=ma.

 - Potential Energy: PE=mgh.